Portal2001/Best-minecraft-plugins/README.md

 ## Common plugin
 - [Essentialsx Family](https://essentialsx.net/)
    - have 130 useful commands(in essentialsx core only)
-   - contains mostely all types of features tp/permission/chat/discord/economy etc.
+   - contains mostly all types of features tp/permission/chat/discord/economy etc.
-   - light weight then other plugin(CMI)
+   - lightweight than other plugins(CMI)
    - have nearly no bug
 - [Vault](https://www.spigotmc.org/resources/vault.34315/)
    - helps to transfer money
    - one of his own with no alternative
 - [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/)
    - best packet reader plugin.
-   - one of his own with less alternative.(but this is effective).
+   - one of his own with less alternative. (but this is effective).
 - [WorldEdit for Bukkit](https://dev.bukkit.org/projects/worldedit/files) or [Fast Async WorldEdit](https://www.spigotmc.org/resources/fast-async-worldedit.13932/)
-   - paste schmatics in no time
+   - paste schematics in no time
    - select area for other plugins(eg: worldguard)
-   - large number of blocks manupulation with no lag
+   - large number of blocks manipulation with no lag
 - [LuckPerms](https://luckperms.net/)
-   - light weight
+   - lightweight
-   - user frindly (have a web editer option).
+   - user friendly (have a web editor option).
 - [Multiverse](https://www.spigotmc.org/resources/multiverse-core.390/)
-   - light weight world manager
+   - lightweight world manager
-   - have addon for portels
+   - have addon for  portals
    - permission/money based world entry
 - [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/)
    - one of his own with no alternative
-   - allow any version of minecraft to join server.
+   - allow any version of Minecraft to join the server.
 ## Chunk Generation

 - [Chunky](https://www.spigotmc.org/resources/chunky.81534/)
    - fastest chunk generation
-   - pauseable processes
+   - pausable processes
-   - have his own addon for worldboder
+   - have his own addon for world border
    - support custom shape

 ### Custom generation